The Gravity of Becoming

 This is the secret of all elegant design: friction becomes style when you know where to hide it.

 The AI behind your product is doing something genuinely terrifying (probabilistic inference across billions of parameters).
-Showing this to users is like forcing them to watch you paint hands — technically honest, aesthetically catastrophic, and completely beside the point.
+Showing this to users is like forcing them to watch you paint hands.
+Technically honest, aesthetically catastrophic, and completely beside the point.

 Your job is to make the complexity disappear.
-Not to eliminate it — you can't.
+Not to eliminate it.
+You can't.
 But to abstract it so completely that the user feels like they are the author of the output.
 They don't want to see the hand.
 They want to believe they are Napoleon.

 The best interface is the one that makes the user forget there's technology driving it all.